Politics and sports: Cricket

 In 1969, the Marylebone Cricket Club refused to allow Basil D'Oliveira to play for England against South Africa for fear of upsetting the apartheid regime.
 D'Oliveira was a coloured born in South Africa and refused permission to play for the South African team by the government, instead he played for England.
-Following his performance against Australia in the previous year's Ashes, D'Oliveria was one of the most likely players to be selected.
-However, he was not selected; it was suspected at the time that this was capitulation towards the apartheid regime.
+Following his performance against Australia in the previous year's Ashes, D'Oliveira was one of the most likely players to be selected.
+However, he was not selected; although the selection committee claimed this was a cricketing decision, it was viewed by the cricketing public as a capitulation towards the apartheid regime.
+After a withdrawal from the squad, D'Oliveira was selected, enraging the Apartheid regime and resulting in the tour's cancellation.

-Cricket has also had a hand to play in sporting diplomacy.
+Cricket has also played a role in sporting diplomacy.
 Following the Soviet invasion of Afghanistan, and Soviet pressure on India to deflect the tension they faced, in 1987 Pakistan's president at the time, General Zia ul-Haq, attended a test match between India and Pakistan in Jaipur – a visit that apparently helped cool a flare-up in tensions.
 Furthermore, following a fifteen-year lull in test matches, cricket tours between India and Pakistan were revived in 2004 in the wake of diplomatic initiatives to bury half a century of mutual hostility.
 Both sides relaxed their tough visa regulations for each other, allowing thousands of fans to travel across the border.

 In an attempt to replicate the cricket diplomacy of the past General Pervez Musharraf came to India in 2005 ostensibly for a cricket match.
 The trip, however, quickly took on the air of a summit as the sides were urged "to seize a historic chance to end their dispute over Kashmir."
 Often this rivalry has been tinged with a religious-political bent to it.
 A Pakistani fan in Karachi ran onto the pitch to attack the Indian captain, and fans threw stones at the Indian players during the match in Karachi.
 In 2000 right-wing Hindus dug up the cricket pitch in New Delhi to protest against the Pakistani team's visit.
 Following the Kargil conflict, and at various other times, there have also been calls to suspend cricketing ties between the two countries.

-In reference to immigrants from the Caribbean and South Asia, British Conservative party member Norman Tebbit once a "cricket test" could adjudge a persons loyalty to England by determining whether or not they supported the England and Wales cricket team ahead of those from their own countries of origin.
+In reference to immigrants from the Caribbean and South Asia, British Conservative party member Norman Tebbit once said that a "cricket test" could adjudge a person's loyalty to England by determining whether or not they supported the England and Wales cricket team ahead of those from their own countries of origin.